Maumelle runner breaks multiple record despite lack of track - NewsBreak

 MAUMELLE, Ark. – Don’t blink or you might miss Maumelle junior Jah Whyte.

-Whyte is not only qualified for the Arkansas State Championships, but also broke a 5-West record for the mile and 800 meters.
+Whyte is not only qualified for the Arkansas State Championships, but also broke the central conference record for the mile and 800 meters.

 “In the 1600 I ran a 4:37 and in the 800 I ran a 02:01:56,” Whyte explained.